std-microblock/breeze-shell/README.md

 [See full bindings →](./src/shell/script/binding_types.d.ts)

+Send pull requests to [this repo](https://github.com/breeze-shell/plugins) to add your script to the plugin market!

 ## Configurable
 Breeze shell exposed a bunch of configurations ranging from item height to background radius method.
 Customize them as you need.